Skip to content

 Election Authorities

-Illinois State Board of Elections – A quick and easy way to find candidate filings, general election information, and to verify if you are registered to vote in Illinois.
+Illinois State Board of Elections – An easy way to find candidate filings, general election information, and to verify if you are registered to vote in Illinois.

 Stay Informed